emipa606/MoloyTraits/README.md

 Every day this pawn has a 5% of gaining the “Go Frenzy” Inspiration.

 Volatile Crafter -
-This pawn is a genius crafter that can frequently make fantastic items, unfortunately, they often struggle with the fact others can&apos;t see the world the way they do, leading to frequent mental breaks.
+This pawn is a genius crafter that can frequently make fantastic items, unfortunately, they often struggle with the fact others can't see the world the way they do, leading to frequent mental breaks.
 +3 Crafting
 +3 Artistic
 Every day this pawn has a 10% of gaining the “Inspired Creativity” Inspiration